bguesman/docsify-test/docs/editor/blocks/atmosphere_layer_block.md

         <div class="img-col"><img src="img/atmosphere/uniform_rain_fog_density_300.jpg"/></div>
         <div class="img-col"><img src="img/atmosphere/uniform_rain_fog_density_3000.jpg"/></div>
     </div>
-    <p>Screenspace uniform "rain fog" at varying densities.
+    <p>Uniform "rain fog" at varying densities.
 Left to right: 0, 300, 3000.</p>
 </div>

->Screenspace Height Fog
+> Height Fog

-A screenspace layer that is distributed exponentially from the plane aligned to the ground where the camera is placed, extending outward to a specified attenuation radius.
-This layer can mimic the regular exponential layer, though not perfectly, as it will fail to capture the curvature of the planet (sorry flat-earthers).
+A fog layer that is distributed exponentially from the plane aligned to the ground where the camera is placed, extending outward to a specified attenuation radius.
+This layer can mimic the regular exponential layer, though not perfectly, as it does not quite capture the curvature of the planet (sorry flat-earthers).

 As its name suggests, it's good for modeling height fog.
 It can also be a duplicate of the usual exponential aerosol layer, set up to provide some volumetric shadowing effects.

 This distribution is parameterized by:

 ##### Radius

 **C# member variable:** `float m_height` \
 The falloff radius around the camera.
 If this value is low, the height fog will be concentrated right around the camera.
 If it's high, the height fog will extend far out away from the camera.
 To minimize the data members in the atmosphere layer class, the variable is overloaded with the height parameter.

 ##### Thickness

 **C# member variable:** `float m_thickness` \
 How far out into space the atmosphere layer extends.